cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 # Overview

-While Cloudify's CLI provides [very limited support for deploying an application](LOCAL_WORKFLOWS_LINK!) by itself, to be able to fully utilize Cloudify to deploy your application using the different Cloudify plugins, you'll have to bootstrap a Cloudify Manager.
+While Cloudify's CLI provides [very limited support for deploying an application](LOCAL_WORKFLOWS_LINK!) by itself, you'll have to bootstrap a Cloudify Manager to be able to fully utilize Cloudify to deploy your application.

-A Cloudify Manager comprises of Cloudify's code and [several underlying open-source tools](overview-components.html) all integrated to create a dynamic environment supporting the different operational flows you might be interested in when deploying your application.
+A Cloudify Manager comprises of Cloudify's code and [several underlying open-source tools](overview-components.html) all integrated to create a dynamic environment, which will support the different operational flows you might be interested in when deploying your application.

-The bootstrap process will create the infrastructure (servers, networks, security groups and rules, etc..) required for Cloudify's Manager to run and deploy Cloudify on that environment.
+Using different Cloudify plugins, the bootstrap process will create the infrastructure (servers, networks, security groups and rules, etc..) required for Cloudify's Manager to run in that environment.

 # Step 1: Initialize a Working Directory